-Tributes and Remembrances Roll in for John McCain
+Tributes and Remembrances Roll In for John McCain

 Mark Salter, who served as a speechwriter for McCain and worked with the senator on his many books: “McCain was a romantic about his causes and a cynic about the world.
 He had the capacity to be both things and to live with the contradiction.
 He had seen human beings at their best and worst — often in the same experience.
 He understood the world as it is with all its corruption and cruelty.
 But he thought it a moral failure to accept injustice as the inescapable tragedy of our fallen nature.”

-Sarah Palin, McCain’s Vice Presidential pick in 2008: “Today we lost an American original.
+Sarah Palin, McCain’s vice-presidential pick in 2008: “Today we lost an American original.
 Sen. John McCain was a maverick and a fighter, never afraid to stand for his beliefs.
-John never took the easy path in life - and through sacrifice and suffering he inspired others to serve something greater than self.”
+John never took the easy path in life — and through sacrifice and suffering he inspired others to serve something greater than self.”

-Senator Lindsey Graham, who was one of McCain’s closest friends: “America and Freedom have lost one of her greatest champions…and I’ve lost one of my dearest friends and mentor.”
+Senator Lindsey Graham, who was one of McCain’s closest friends: “America and Freedom have lost one of her greatest champions … and I’ve lost one of my dearest friends and mentor.”

 Former Democratic Senator Russ Feingold, with whom McCain wrote a major campaign-finance law in 2002: “… John would have been a very good president.
 His fundamental respect for diverging viewpoints, his willingness to befriend people from different parties and philosophies, his intense desire not for political dominance but to get things done, and yes, his sense of humor, would have served our divided nation and fraught world well.”